 All bike check-outs and returns will happen within the app, and you will no longer need to swipe a card at the kiosk, use a touch screen, or carry our tap card.

-RideKC Bike & Scooter is a great place to work, intern, and volunteer with the professional advocates, policy makers, educators, and bike/ped specialists of BikeWalkKC.
+RideKC Bike & Scooter is a great place to work with the professional advocates, policy makers, educators, and bicycle/pedestrian specialists of BikeWalkKC.
 We are an equal opportunity employer committed to diversity in the workplace and to the cultural competency of our team.

 Current Job Openings

-We are seeking part-time, temporary Operations Associates to support our RideKC electric-assist bike share and scooter program.
-Operations Associates are brand ambassadors, knowledge experts, our rebalancing team and the true lifeblood of our ecosystem.
-The main focus is to ensure that all of our bikes and scooters are appropriately parked and in good condition for users to ride.
+BikeWalkKC is seeking part-time, temporary Operations Associates to support the RideKC bike share program, part of the RideKC family of regional transit providers.
+We are hiring the field operations team to help build this exciting last mile transportation system.
+Operations Associates are technicians, knowledge experts, our rebalancing team and the true lifeblood of our ecosystem.
+The main focus of an Operations Associate is to ensure that all of our bikes are appropriately parked and in good condition for users to ride.